MarsBased/handbook/angular-reference-guide.md

+# Our Curated Angular Reference Guide

 Among all the MarsBased devs, we share useful Angular resources, questions, experiences, tools, guides and tutorials to keep this curated Angular reference post up-to-date.
 Enjoy it!

 Most of the frontend projects we have developed until now have used Angular.
 As a result, we accumulate (and share) a lot of Angular knowledge inside the company.
-Most recently, we've blogged about <%= link_to "Comparing the Three Angular View Encapsulation Methods", '/blog/2019/06/17/angular-view-encapsulation/', title: "Comparing the Three Angular View Encapsulation Methods", target: '_blank' %> and <%= link_to "Change Detection Strategy in Angular", '/blog/2019/05/13/change-detection-strategy-angular/', title: "Change Detection Strategy in Angular", target: '_blank' %>, and we've even sent out <a href="https://mailchi.mp/1eb143713cff/welcome-to-the-marsbased-newsletter-2415953" title="MarsBased newsletter" target="_blank">a dedicated MarsBased newsletter about Angular</a>.
+Most recently, we've blogged about <a href="https://marsbased.com/blog/2019/06/17/angular-view-encapsulation/" title="Comparing the Three Angular View Encapsulation Methods" target="_blank">Comparing the Three Angular View Encapsulation Methods</a>, <a href="https://marsbased.com/blog/2019/05/13/change-detection-strategy-angular/" title="Changing Detection Strategy in Angular" target="_blank">Changing Detection Strategy in Angular</a>, and we've even sent out <a href="https://mailchi.mp/1eb143713cff/welcome-to-the-marsbased-newsletter-2415953" title="MarsBased newsletter" target="_blank">a dedicated MarsBased newsletter about Angular</a>.

 ## Getting started